AMD Radeon RX 9060

 • OpenCL version is 2.2 on AMD Radeon RX 9060 and 3 on Asus ProArt GeForce RTX 5080.

-• Asus ProArt GeForce RTX 5080 supports DLSS, while AMD Radeon RX 9060 does not.
+• DLSS support is present on Asus ProArt GeForce RTX 5080 but not available on AMD Radeon RX 9060.

-• RGB lighting is not available on AMD Radeon RX 9060 but is available on Asus ProArt GeForce RTX 5080.
+• Resizable BAR technology is AMD SAM on AMD Radeon RX 9060 and Intel Resizable BAR on Asus ProArt GeForce RTX 5080.

-• USB-C ports are not present on AMD Radeon RX 9060 but are available on Asus ProArt GeForce RTX 5080.
+• USB-C port is absent on AMD Radeon RX 9060 and present (1 port) on Asus ProArt GeForce RTX 5080.

 • GPU architecture is RDNA 4.0 on AMD Radeon RX 9060 and Blackwell on Asus ProArt GeForce RTX 5080.